Jaden2924/Directions-In-Markdown/README.md

 ### Closing
 > No one becomes MJ in a day.

 Things like this take persistence and practice, watching yourself, others, or having a friend watch you shoot are great ways to practice.
 Drills like one handed shooting up close and free throws are good ways to improve and cement your form.
+Everyone's shot may look a little different, but following these general rules will improve your shot no doubt!

 ![Freethrow Attempt](https://github.com/Jaden2924/Directions-In-Markdown/blob/main/Images/Bball%20shooter.jpg)